 These opportunities include improved rental returns and the freedom to make changes to the properties.

 The rental return is far greater.
 We’re finding that because of the development upside of what we’re doing in our ongoing equity and manufactured equity is also a lot greater.
-Because of the level of we’re talking commercial properties – probably the value of $20 million depending on valuations and the like – we can make a difference to those quite substantially pretty easily.
+Because of the level of we’re talking commercial properties - probably the value of $20 million depending on valuations and the like - we can make a difference to those quite substantially pretty easily.
 We can increase zonings, or increase floor space ratios, or increase rents in our commercial leases.
 For instance, we’ve always got annual locked-in rental increases that just go on every year.
 And this is increasing our bottom line month ongoing basis, without needing to worry about getting the phone calls from your commercial tenants asking for taps, washers and blocked toilets, for blown globes bulbs and that sort of stuff, you just don’t get it.
-They just deal with it themselves.
+They must deal with it themselves.

 Yeah.
 The beauty of commercial is that everything is all managed by them, that we don't have to worry about money issues, it's just collecting their rent.

 So we’ve got a lot into the commercial and into some cash investments as well that we just want to see exactly what this market is going to do with where we’re sitting with interest rates and where we’re sitting with the marketplace.
 We are seeing some opportunities coming back to the residential market.
-But I feel it’ll probably still be 12 months before I’ll be comfortable to get back into some of the residential staff.
-We’ve just seen things start to level off a little bit at the moment and again probably a bit more opportunistic, so I’m just looking for a couple of more opportunities that we’ll jump into there.
+But I feel it’ll probably still be 12 months before I’ll be comfortable to get back into some residential staff.
+We’ve just seen things start to level off a little at the moment and again probably a bit more opportunistic, so I’m just looking for a couple of more opportunities that we’ll jump into there.